operator-framework/rukpak/README.md

 git clone https://github.com/operator-framework/rukpak && cd rukpak
 make run
 ```

+> Note: RukPak may take some time to become fully operational while its controllers and webhooks are spinning up during installation.
+As a result, please allow a few moments before creating Bundles/BundleInstances if you are noticing unexpected failures.

 There are currently no other supported ways of installing RukPak, although there are plans to add support for other
 popular packaging formats such as a Helm chart or an OLM bundle.